 Following an overview of all interaction possibilities of the controller and a short description.
 The controller interactions which are of interest for the VR experience are highlighted in bold type.
 After that a more detailed description of each interaction follows.

-Opens the menu which allows for changing scenarios and adjusting time of day.
-See also the Changing Scenarios sand the Adjusting Time of Day sections.
+Opens the menu which allows for changing Urban Events and Branches, adjust the time of day and rotate the table.
+See also the Changing Scenarios, Rotate the table and the Adjusting Time of Day sections.

 Swiping left or right will change the active scenario of your city model.
 See also the Changing Scenarios section.